jhpyle/docassemble/_docs/groups.md

 The keys of a dictionary are unique.
 Setting `feet['rabbit'] = 4` will add a new entry to the above dictionary, whereas setting `feet['dog'] = 3` will change the existing entry for `'dog'`.
-The items in a dictionary are stored in no particular order; [Python] will not remember the order in which you add them.
-(See the [`DAOrderedDict`] for an alternative to this.)
+The items in a dictionary are "unordered," so if you want to loop through them in a particular order, you will need to take special steps to ensure the items appear in that order, such as keeping a separate [list] of the keys in your desired order.

 In **docassemble**, dictionaries are typically [objects] of type [`DADict`], which behave much like [Python dict]s.